HTD-Health/ai-smart-mirror/README.md

 # ai-smart-mirror
-Repository contains all the code neccessery to run working solution for smart mirror.
+Repository contains all the code necessary to run working solution for smart mirror.

-## Architecture
+# Architecture
 TODO add architecture

+# Modules
+## Camera module

-## Test environment
+# Test environment
 Configuration and usage of test environment can be found in [test environment documentation](doc/test_environment.md).